What's a TFSA?

 What happens to your TFSA if you die?

 You can name one or more beneficiaries.
-You can also name your spouse or common-law partner as successor holder of your TFSA if you die.
+You can also name your spouse or common-law partner as the successor holder of your TFSA if you die.
 Your spouse would then become the new holder of the account, which would keep it tax sheltered.

 Is a TFSA right for you?